Comparison: Mandala vs Sommer

 • Variance component estimation comparison

-• Heritability calculation methods
+• Heritability calculation methods for multi-environment data

 • When to use each package